 - One young girl’s giftedness will be now worn by many;

-- One gift – your gift – will literally bringing hope & life to children and families in Colombia, Rwanda and the east side of Vancouver.
+- One gift – your gift – will literally bring hope & life to children and families in Colombia, Rwanda, and Vancouver’s east side.

 I know ONE GUY who would be really glad that we didn’t waste this pandemic.
 That was what he taught us all on his way outta here – don’t waste anything.